 Researching and understanding the various perspectives will help you cohesively achieve goals, all the while minimizing costs.

-Market orientation requires the overall consideration of the entire value chain; not only of immediate customers because true value is derived from end customers.
+Market orientation requires the overall consideration of the entire value chain; not only of immediate customers because the true value is derived from end customers.
 When you understand what everyone needs, you are in a better position to make it easier to play a support role.
 After all, even though immediate customers such as wholesalers and retailers may be interested in a product, success frequently requires the customers who are further downstream to also appreciate the value.

 Expanding your view beyond the immediate customers will also contribute to better product positioning and improved organizational performance.